-Video surveillance is a popular and time-proven method to catch and interrupt threatening behavior or activity as it happens, provide evidence of security incidents, and deter or at least displace threats.
+Commercial video surveillance is a popular and time-proven method to catch and interrupt threatening behavior or activity as it happens, provide evidence of security incidents, and deter or at least displace threats.
 Forecasting firm IHS Markit predicts that a billion surveillance cameras will be in operation in 2021.
 With artificial intelligence, edge computing, and other technological innovations transforming the market, a baffling number of options are available for a business looking to install or upgrade its surveillance.

 It all starts with the camera.
-Cameras are the most important element of business video surveillance.
+Cameras are the most important element of commercial video surveillance.
 While IP video surveillance cameras are favored today, many organizations still use analog cameras.
 Other key considerations in camera selection include coverage area, resolution, frame rate, compression, light sensitivity, type of use (indoor/outdoor), and audio capacity.

 Analog cameras, whose underlying technology predates World War II, send images over coaxial cables, which are then transformed into digital data, compressed, and stored.
 (Compression shrinks file size by eliminating duplicate images, allowing the data to be transmitted and stored faster.)
 Because analog cameras don’t receive digital data, they lack edge processing (i.e. processing in the camera itself) and storage capabilities.